-For each of the specialty clinics, nurses from the hospital are scheduled to work with the doctor and patients.
+For each of the speciality clinics, nurses from the hospital are scheduled to work with the doctor and patients.
 Mrs. Doeden said the nurses volunteer to work in the clinics and they try to have the same nurse work with the same doctors each time.

 The addition cost \$800,000, said Mrs. Doeden.
 The hospital got a \$650,000 loan from the U.S. Department of Agriculture's Rural Development Administration, but although it received a big cardboard check back in July, none of the money has actually made its way to the hospital.
-The other hospital board.
-Although the clinic is in full use, there are still some things to be putting signs on all of the doors.
+The other \$150,000 is being covered by the hospital board.

+Although the clinic is in full use, there are still some things to be use whatever room was available, but now there is a spot set aside for the clinics.

 Now there is a blue piece of tape on each door with the name of the room handwritten on it.
 Mrs. Doeden said some decorating also needs to be finished.

-The specialty clinics are important, she said.
-They save elderly patients and others from having to travel and help the hospital offer \$150,000 is being covered by the more services.
+The speciality clinics are important, she said.
+They save elderly patients and others from having to travel and help the hospital offer more services.
 Before the addition was built, she said, the patients had to wait in the main waiting room of the hospital, which everyone done, Mrs. Doeden said, including enters through.
-The doctors had to use whatever room was available, but now there is a spot set aside for the clinics
+The doctors had to